ritvikj7/LambdaRays/haskell/README.md

-# CPSC 312 Project - MVP README
+# CPSC 312 Project - Minimum Viable Product

 # LambdaRays

-LambdaRays will be a renderer that creates realistic images using ray tracing, a technique that simulates how light behaves in the real world.
-By tracing rays from a virtual camera (i.e from a certain perspective), it will render simple shapes with accurate lighting, shadows, and reflections, producing high-quality, detailed graphics.
-The goal is to have visually appealing images.
+LambdaRays is a renderer that creates realistic images using ray tracing, a technique that simulates how light behaves in the real world.
+By tracing rays from a virtual camera (i.e from a certain perspective), it renders simple shapes with accurate lighting, shadows, and reflections, producing high-quality, detailed graphics.
+It's goal is to have visually appealing images.

 This project is in fulfillment of the [CPSC 312 2024W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website-2024W1/project.html).